 The MMCAT has an exhibition area of 1,000 m².
 On the ground floor of the museum there are mainly furnishings from the modernist era, such as cabinets, dining tables, wardrobes, office furniture, crucifixes, ceramics and other artfully designed everyday items.
 Here it becomes clear why the modernist era was mainly a middle class Bourgoise epoch: objects - whether for everyday use or as an object d’art - are all beautifully designed.
 Even at the end of the 19th and start of the 20th centuries the purchaser of such objects had to outlay a considerable amount of money.

-The MMCAT does not show how Modernism in Catalonia differs from other forms of Art Nouveau such as Art Nouveau / Fin de siècle in France or the Arts and Crafts movement in England.
-But the Museu de Modernisme Català provides a very good impression of what artefacts the Bourgoise middle classes were surrounded with at end of the 19th and start of the 20th centuries.
-You can also see how the work of modernist designers and artists differ: from towering Antoni Gaudí's organic, natural forms of being - to representatives of Modernism that are less well-known to the general public, such as Gaspar Homar i Mezquez with his straight and practically designed furniture.
+The MMCAT does not show how Modernism in Catalonia differs from other forms of Art Nouveau such as the Art Nouveau / Fin de siècle in France or the Arts and Crafts movement in England.
+But the Museu de Modernisme Català provides a very good impression of what artefacts the Bourgoise middle classes were surrounded with in end of the 19th and beginning of the 20th centuries.
+You can also see how the work of modernist designers and artists differ: from Antoni Gaudí's organic, natural forms of being - to representatives of Modernism that are less well-known to the general public, such as Gaspar Homar i Mezquez with his straight and practically designed furniture.

 Phone: +34 932 722 896

-Metro: L2, L3, L4, Passeig de Gràcia
+Metro: Passeig de Gràcia (L2, L3, L4)

 Bus Turístic: Casa Batlló/Fundació Antoni Tàpies

-Free entrance with the Barcelona Card.
+Free admission without standing in line with the Barcelona Card.

 Book your accommodation in Barcelona here!
 All categories.